dkashif/TVSITEDEMO/README.md

 # TVSITEDEMO
-This is the basis I made for the project
+This is the basis for which I made the idea for the project